pascallj/python3.8-backport/README.md

 The aim of this project is to provide a Python 3.8 backport to Debian buster.
 Packages are of course much better manageable then compiling the source from scratch.

 Motivation for this project was the [deprecation of Python 3.7 support in Home Assistant](https://www.home-assistant.io/blog/2020/10/07/release-116/#python-37-deprecated).
 Support ends in version 0.118 which is scheduled for somewhere in December.
-While Debian bullseye will not be released anytime before Apil 2021.
+While Debian bullseye will not be released anytime before April 2021.
 In the meantime, you can use this backport.

 ## Scope
 The scope of this project is limited to backporting just Python 3.8 itself.
 So no defaults (which provide virtual packages so `python3` get's automatically linked to `python3.8`), no pip and no pip-packages.
 This version should be an extension to your system, but it's not meant to replace an existing Python installation.